PacketX/GRISM-AP-DOC/README.md

 ---
 description: >-
-  Welcome to the GRISM APH XML usage guide.
-This space walks you through the structure of the APH XML payloads, how to generate them, and the conventions our team follows when exchanging data.
+  Welcome to the GRISM AP XML usage guide.
+This space walks you through the structure of the AP XML payloads, how to generate them, and the conventions our team follows when exchanging data.
 ---

-# GRISM APH documentation
+# GRISM AP documentation

 ## Device Support